Mendocino County Truck Accident Lawyers

 The majority of fatalities (72%) were occupants of other vehicles involved in crashes with large trucks.
 Truck occupants themselves accounted for 17% of deaths, and pedestrians and cyclists made up the remaining 11%.

 Beyond fatalities, injuries also rose in 2021, with a 12% increase in injury crashes (117,300 involving large trucks) and a 5% increase in total injuries (155,000).
-Similar to fatalities, the majority of injured were occupants of other vehicles (71%).
+Similar to fatalities, the majority of the injured were occupants of other vehicles (71%).

-California ranked second in the number of fatalities from these truck accidents (437 deaths), trailing only behind Texas (806 deaths).
+California ranked second in the number of fatalities from these truck accidents (437 deaths), trailing only Texas (806 deaths).
 Among these, other vehicle occupants formed the majority with 75% of total deaths (328 fatalities), while non-occupants accounted for 14% (61 deaths), and truck occupants for 11% (48 deaths).
 In these fatal accidents, large trucks constituted a significant 7% of the involved vehicles.

 Mendocino County Truck Accident FAQs